 I believe that the arts not only reflect our world, but also transcend it.
-As long as there is the impetus to create art, there will be the desire to write about it, which is why I spent most of my 20s in a theater.
-My intention is to write perspective-shifting stories about the artists, activists, and innovators who are shaping our world.
+As long as there is the impetus to create art, there will be the desire to write about it, which is why I’ve spent most of my life in creative spaces.
+My mission is to connect people with cultural experiences and each other.
+I hope my words do some good.

 A Boom in Filming gives Atlanta Stage Actors Room to Maneuver | The New York Times